-Every Hawaii landlord and tenant should carefully review the landlord-tenant laws before signing a lease agreement.
+Every Hawaii landlord and tenant should carefully review the landlord-tenant laws of their state before signing a lease agreement.
 Landlords have a role to play in complying with the established statute that governs security deposits.
-Tenants should know their rights and what is expected of them and their landlord to avoid the potential of conflict or to reach a resolution if any disputes arise.

 The Purpose of a Security Deposit